KatapultDevelopment/katapult-pro-extended/README.md

 ### Wrapper Element
 #### `<katapult-page-element>`
 - The main wrapper for your webpage.
-Place content and other Katapult elements inside
+Place content and other Katapult elements inside.
+- Includes a v2 authentication call and a v2 nine-dot call.
+  - It's recommended to make any v2 calls over 5 seconds after the user has logged in or the page has loaded.
 - Attributes:
   - `supportNum`, `supportEmail`, `companyName`, `logoLink`
 - Slots: